Karina95459/api-testing-framework/README.md

 The project includes smoke and regression test suites for the public Restful Booker API and covers positive, negative, security and contract test scenarios.

 ## The main goal of this project is to showcase:
--API testing skills
+- API testing skills
--test design
+- test design
--automation with Postman
+- automation with Postman
--CI integration
+- CI integration
--bug reporting
+- bug reporting

 ## Tools & Technologies:
 -Postman